Sensor Calibration & User Interface

 3. You will see two things while using this mode:

 • Pulses” will increase with your speed.
 The sensor uses this to determine how fast you are going.
-Once you have reached your maximum speed, press apply to update the sensor settings.
+Once you have reached your maximum speed, press Copy to update the sensor settings.
+Make sure to press save below when complete

 • Below the Pulse measurement, you’ll see a representation of a joystick moving.
 This can be used to visualize the correlation between your speed and theoretical joystick movement.